arenaxr/arena-docs/index.md

 Host 3D applications that users can interact with from a number of platforms including tablets, phones, headsets and desktop browsers.

 ### Geographic content lookup
-The [ATLAS](content/tools/atlas.html) allows to perform geographic queries for content, assets (such as location markers) and compute resources.
+Perform geographic queries for content, assets (such as location markers) and compute resources.

 ### Accurate relocalization
 Built-in support for a number of different types of systems (such as UWB, OptiTrack, AprilTags).